Tanya Dubash: Education

 Dubash attended The Cathedral & John Connon School, and is an A.B. (cum laude) in Economics & Political Science from Brown University, USA, and an alumna of Harvard Business School.

 Career

-Dubash serves as the executive director and Chief Brand Officer of Godrej Industries Ltd. and is responsible for the Godrej Group's brand and communications function, including guiding the Godrej Masterbrand.
+Dubash is the executive director and Chief Brand Officer of Godrej Industries Ltd. and is responsible for the Godrej Group's brand and communications function, including guiding the Godrej Masterbrand.
 She is the Director of Godrej Remote Services Ltd and Ensemble Holdings & Finance Ltd. She is a director of Godrej Industries Limited, Godrej Consumer Products Limited and Godrej Agrovet Limited and Godrej Finance Limited.

 Other boards and committees

 Dubash was a Trustee of Brown University between 2012 and 2018.
 She is also a member of the Brown India Advisory Council and is on the Watson Institute board of overseers.
 Dubash was a member on the board of the Bharatiya Mahila Bank between November 2013 and May 2015.
-She serves on the board of Customer Value Foundation, AIESEC India and India@75.
+She is on the board of Customer Value Foundation, AIESEC India and India@75.